 National Cancer Control Program (NCCP)

 The National Cancer Control Program (NCCP) is a comprehensive framework developed by the government to address the prevention, early detection, diagnosis, treatment, and palliative care of cancer within a country (Agency, 2023).
 It typically includes strategic plans, policies, and initiatives aimed at reducing the burden of cancer and improving outcomes for patients (Programme, 2023).
 In practice, the NCCP defines fundamental goals and priorities for cancer control, including but not limited to advocating for healthy lifestyles to prevent cancer, putting screening programs into place for early detection, guaranteeing access to high-quality medical care and supportive services, and strengthening research and surveillance initiatives to track cancer patterns.
 (Technicians, 2024).
-Overall, the NCCP serves as a guiding framework to ensure a coordinated and comprehensive approach to cancer control, with the goal of reducing the incidence and mortality of cancer, improving quality of life for cancer patients and survivors, and mitigating the social and economic impact of the disease on individuals and society.
+Overall, the NCCP serves as a guiding framework to ensure a coordinated and comprehensive approach to cancer control, to reduce the incidence and mortality of cancer, to improve the quality of life for cancer patients and survivors, and to mitigate the social and economic impact of the disease on individuals and society.

 South African Nursing Council (SANC) Guidelines: